MEDICAL SECOND OPINION

 Chemotherapy

-Since very potent active substances are used in chemotherapy preparations and they spread to the whole body, healthy cells are influenced along with cancer cells.
-This is the basic underlying mechanism behind the side effects of the chemotherapy.
-On the other hand, infection, multi-organ dysfunctions, heart failure and nutritional disorders are also common in cancer patients.
-Both those side effects and presence of comorbidities require a multidisciplinary approach in the treatment of cancer.
+Since very potent active substances are used in chemotherapy preparations and spread to the whole body, healthy cells are influenced along with cancer cells.
+This is the primary underlying mechanism behind the side effects of the chemotherapy.
+On the other hand, infection, multi-organ dysfunctions, heart failure, and nutritional disorders are also common in cancer patients.
+Both those side effects and the presence of comorbidities require a multidisciplinary approach to the treatment of cancer.

-Chemotherapy can be used to treat a cancer, slow down the growth of tumor, reduce the size of tumor before surgery or radiotherapy, to cancer cells that may remain after surgery, and to treat or relieve tumor-related complications, if no definitive treatment is available.
+Chemotherapy can be used to treat cancer, slow down the growth of the tumor, reduce the size of the tumor before surgery or radiotherapy to cancer cells that may remain after surgery, and treat or relieve tumor-related complications if no definitive treatment is available.

-There is no single chemotherapeutic agent that can be used to treat all types of cancers.
-There are, now, almost one hundred chemotherapy medicines with proven efficacy for different types of cancers.
+No single chemotherapeutic agent can be used to treat all types of cancers.
+There are now almost one hundred chemotherapy medicines with proven efficacy for different types of cancers.
 On the other hand, more than one chemotherapeutic preparation can be used in combination (sequentially or concomitantly) depending on the type and stage of the cancer.

-Chemotherapy protocol implies a chemotherapy that is planned according to type and stage of the cancer and that is administered and paused for particular intervals.
-In a chemotherapy protocol, one or more than one chemotherapeutic agent is administered at a certain dose, for a definite period of time (e.g., 28 days), and each chemotherapy drug is administered on a particular day (e.g., first day, fifth day).
+Chemotherapy protocol implies chemotherapy that is planned according to the type and stage of cancer and that is administered and paused for particular intervals.
+In a chemotherapy protocol, one or more than one chemotherapeutic agent is administered at a specific dose for a definite period (e.g., 28 days), and each chemotherapy drug is issued on a particular day (e.g., first day, fifth day).
 Each one of these treatments is referred to as a cycle.
-Your doctor will inform you in detail about the medicine(s) to be used, the doses, the day they will be administered and total duration of the treatment.
-While some chemotherapy drugs are taken by patients in a routine daily life, other are needed to be administered at hospital under supervision.
-Since many factors should be taken into consideration while a chemotherapy is planned, you should certainly ask all your questions and concerns about the chemotherapy planned for you to your doctor.
+Your doctor will inform you in detail about the medicine(s) to be used, the doses, the day they will be administered, and the total duration of the treatment.
+While patients take some chemotherapy drugs in a routine daily life, others need to be administered at the hospital under supervision.
+Since many factors should be taken into consideration while chemotherapy is planned, you should undoubtedly ask all your questions and concerns about the chemotherapy designed for you by your doctor.

 Risks

-Chemotherapy drugs cause a wide spectrum of side effects.
-Although each chemotherapy drug has a unique profile of side effects, severity of these side effects is also affected by your health status and the dose of the drug.
+Chemotherapy drugs cause a broad spectrum of side effects.
+Although each chemotherapy drug has a unique profile of side effects, the severity of these side effects is also affected by your health status and the drug dose.

 Common side effects caused by chemotherapy drugs include: